Your cart is empty.

 Sexual Harassment in the Workplace

-Sexual harassment in the workplace is at epidemic levels within Australian workplaces.
+Sexual harassment in the workplace continues to occur at unacceptable levels within Australian workplaces.

-In 2018, the Australian Human Rights Commission released its workplace sexual harassment survey and found that 1 in 3 workers had been sexually harassed at work in the previous five years.
+The latest Australian Human Rights Commission workplace sexual harassment survey, released in November 2022, has found that 1 in 3 workers had been sexually harassed at work in the previous five years.
+This statistic has not changed since the previous survey in 2018.

 In the 2017/2018 financial year, sexual harassment complaints to the South Australian Equal Opportunity Commission (EOC) were the second most prevalent.
 The 2017/2018 complaints were predominately from women but the Commission saw an increase in complaints from men too.